Haru Asada

-Haru Asada (浅田春, Asada Haru) was the Japanese concubine of Sun Yat-sen, the founder of the Republic of China.
+Haru Asada (浅田春, Asada Haru) was the Japanese teenage concubine of Sun Yat-sen, the founder of the Republic of China.

 Asada was born in Shizuoka Prefecture, Japan, and spoke both fluent Chinese and English.
 She encountered Sun when she worked as a maid in Sun's house in Yokohama.
-She died in 1902, and Sun married Kaoru Otsuki in 1904.
+She died in 1902, and Sun married a younger Japanese girl named Kaoru Otsuki in 1905.